Clydexy/portfolio/README.md

 ## Available Scripts

-In the project directory, you can run: Hi This is Erik
+In the project directory, you can run: Hi This is Erik psppspsppspsppspspsppsps

 ### `npm start`